gsudre/lab_notes/198-summary_new_results.md

    significant.
 The GWAS set is nominally significant in ACC, but only when using RRA.
    Looking at all probes (p = 0.045954046), driven by body (p=0.02997003) and promoter1 (p=0.046953047) probes.
- * the cellular component sets for ACC show euchromatin for DMP_all_RRA, and  ranscription repressor complex, exon-exon junction complex, and transcription regulator complex for DMP_promoter2_RRA.
+ * the cellular component sets for ACC show euchromatin for DMP_all_RRA, and  transcription repressor complex, exon-exon junction complex, and transcription regulator complex for DMP_promoter2_RRA.
 This could be interesting as it might be related to the changes we're seeing in the transcriptome?